#AllezAUS 'Let's Go Australia'

-West Australian Lauren Reynolds headed into her debut Games in London ranked inside the top ten in the world and coming off the back of a bronze medal at the test event.
+Leading into London Lauren was ranked in the top ten in the world, coming off the back of a bronze medal at the test event.
 She qualified ninth fastest in the seeding run and after finishing 6th and 5th in her opening two semi-final races, a crash in her final run saw her knocked out to finish 15th overall.